 FHA Collection Guidelines 5% of Balance Payment Option

 What if my collections are over $2000, are not medical, not in a payment plan, and I can’t pay them off?
 There is another option!
-Rather than paying off the collections, a lender may calculate 5% of the collection outstanding balance for a payment.
-Let’s use a $10,000 collections as an example.
+Rather than paying off the collections, a lender may calculate 5% of the collection outstanding balance for payment.
+Let’s use a $10,000 collection as an example.
 A 5% calculated payment is $500.
 Therefore, the collection does not have to be paid off if the borrower qualifies with this payment.

 FHA Delinquent Federal Debt Requirements